Suunto 9 barometer is a great sports watch for outdoor activities like hiking or camping. Read our Suunto 9 Baro Review to find out why!

 Wrist HR Accuracy

 Suunto 9 is equipped with a new Valencell wrist HR sensor.
 An improvement in heart rate data accuracy over the Spartan Wrist HR Baro.

 Still, as in all sports watches, the wrist-based heart rate monitor lacks accuracy.
-So, for serious heart rate training, you’ll need the Suunto Smart Sensor, another Bluetooth-compatible device.
+So, you’ll need the Suunto Smart Sensor, another Bluetooth-compatible device for serious heart rate training.

-This means that the heart rate readings seem to be adequate in a brisk walk, better in a mild walk, and even more accurate when you are standing still.
+This means that the heart rate readings seem adequate in a brisk walk, better in a mild walk, and even more accurate when standing still.
 However, during a run, the HR readings are not that accurate.

 We observe that the heart rate measurements through the wrist optical sensor can provide a sufficient indication for amateur athletes.
 In the case of serious athletes wearing a chest strap will give you accurate HR data.

 Suunto 9 comes in two different variations.
 The only difference is the built-in barometric pressure sensor in Suunto 9 Baro model.
 However, the original Suunto 9 does not measure barometric pressure and relies solely on GPS to calculate altitude.
 This makes it less accurate if GPS strength is low.

 When not tracking activity, the Baro version still tracks trends in barometric pressure, which can help you forecast changes in the weather.

 Setting the GPS measure interval to more than 60 seconds (60 or 120) will record vertical gain and loss more accurately.

 The Suunto 9 Baro model comes in 3 editions: Titanium, Black, and White.